Lilian Awuor

-Lilian Onyango Awuor (born 13 June 1999) is a professional Kenyan footballer who plays for Division 1 Féminine side ASJ Soyaux-Charente.
+Lilian Onyango Awuor (born 13 June 1999) is a professional Kenyan footballer who plays for Division 3 Féminine side Olympique de Valence.
 She is currently playing for Vihiga Queens and the Harambee Starlets, the Kenya Women's National Football Team.

 International career

 She represented Kenya at the 2016 Africa Women Cup of Nations and was one of the back-up goalkeepers to Samantha Akinyi.
 She made her debut for the team in a 2022 African Cup of Nations qualifiers against South Sudan.